mcnole25/mcnole25.github.io/README.md

 # Introduction

-Here is my website.
-I'll add things whenever I feel like it.
-Everything is coded in HTML, CSS, and Javascript.
+Welcome to my website!
+I'll add pages whenever I feel like it.
+Everything is coded in lightweight Javascript.
+I apologize about the light theme LOL, the other pages have a dark theme.

 # Websites